Case Histories: Food-Related Illnesses

 This 26 year old man reported over 15 years of symptoms.
 At 10 years of age he developed severe fatigue and panic attacks.
 He spent his teenage years coping with emotional lability, fatigue, and episodes of diarrhea along with hay fever, migraine headaches and chronic nose congestion.
 At seventeen, he developed infectious mononucleosis with fever, sore throats, lymph node swelling, and increased fatigue.
 His chronic symptoms worsened after this illness.
 His panic attacks were more frequent and severe; he made repeated trips to hospital emergency rooms over the next several years with alarming symptoms and was treated with several medications with only modest relief.
 At 24 he was disabled by chronic fatigue, anxiety, and depression and was unable to work.
 He responded well to clearing on Alpha ENF and Phase 1 foods but found that he was hypersensitive to most foods and had difficulty with cravings and compulsive eating.
 Over several months on Alpha ENF and Phase 1 vegetables, but not rice, he recovered, stabilized, and resumed normal activities.
 On a stable safe diet with Alpha ENF, he was free of anxiety and panic attacks.

-A 30 year old woman was "very sick" for over 18 months.
+A 30 year old woman was very sick for over 18 months.
 She described a progressive illness over 2 years duration which became disabling 18 months previously, forcing her to quit her job.
-Her illness had been characterized by exhaustion, lymph node swelling, recurrent low grade fevers, muscle aching, stiffness, and episodes of coughing and chest congestion, diagnosed as "pneumonia " but which was not improved with antibiotics.
+Her illness had been characterized by exhaustion, lymph node swelling, recurrent low grade fevers, muscle aching, stiffness, and episodes of coughing and chest congestion, diagnosed as pneumonia, not improved with antibiotics.
 Blood tests had been negative.
 She recalled earlier, less severe symptoms and had chronic rhinitis most of her life.
 Her hearing was now impaired with loud ringing in both ears and attacks of dizziness which kept her in bed.
-Her son had milk allergy in infancy, and subsequently had chronic rhinitis, ear "infections", and was hyperactive with attention deficits.
+Her son had milk allergy in infancy, and subsequently had chronic rhinitis, ear infections, and was hyperactive with attention deficits.
 She suffered decreased ability to concentrate, mental fogginess and lapses of memory.
 Her food intake consisted of bread, pasta, cereals, eggs, milk and dairy products, beef with some fruit and vegetables; 2 cups of coffee and 5 cups of tea per day, with no alcoholic beverages.
 Diet revision permitted complete recovery, but symptoms recurred promptly if she ate foods containing wheat, milk, or eggs.

 A 42 year old woman presented with a history of chronic illness, progressive over the last 15 years.
 She had suffered a great deal and had sought help from a number of physicians who failed to contribute to her recovery.
 She had accepted the advice of several nutritionists and described many trials of diet change with partial success in controlling her symptoms.
 In the past year, she had excluded all dairy products, with some improvement, and then she stopped eating yeast-containing foods and followed a "rotation diet" after skin tests showed some food reactivity.
 She ate a number of grains, including oatmeal, rye bread, and barley in soups; she also took a generous amount of vitamins and minerals, herbal preparations, and drank herbal teas.
 She had, however, remained tired and congested, with episodes of marked abdominal distention, often beginning 30 minutes after eating.
 She was often overwhelmed with the need to sleep and this interfered with work, socializing, and driving.
 She retained water intermittently and often had marked ankle edema.
 She cleared after 6 days on Alpha Nutrition, sleeping for the first 2 days, and remained virtually asymptomatic through a 3 month follow-up.
 Her maintenance diet included the following foods.
 For breakfast she ate rice, peaches, pears, and pumpkin seeds; lunch included rice, cod, carrots, beans, zucchini, and peaches; while dinner was made of rice, turkey, carrots, cauliflower, yams, spinach, and pears.